You’re here because you’re starting a blog.

 WordPress offers you ultimate customization and easy to use options that are very beginner friendly.

 If you want to be taken seriously and have the opportunity to generate income from your blog, WordPress is without a doubt the way to go.
 A small investment that can go a very long way (most of the largest blogs in the world that generate significant monthly income utilize WordPress).

 To make things even better, it comes with a ton of really cool features and plugins that can easily help you make your blog look stunning and professional.

-I’m so confident that you’ll love it, I was able to get you a special 50% off discount with BlueHost, all for as low as $3.49 per month, which also includes a free domain name and email address.
-You can’t beat this offer.
+I’m so confident that you’ll love this that I was able to get you a special 50% off discount with BlueHost.
+Get started in minutes for just $2.95 per month, which also includes a free domain name and email address.
+You just can’t beat this offer.